Dos and Don’ts

-Do not cover the screen.
+You can’t cover the screen.
 It radiates heat that must be allowed to escape.

-Do not install a radio wave transmitter on the billboard to send radio signals to drivers.
+It is forbidden to install a radio wave transmitter on the billboard to send radio signals to drivers.
 It’s against the law.

 All additions that require programming and/or creativity on structures will be added as production costs.